YETUNDE-63/LITA-Class-Project/README.md

 ### Exploratory Data Analysis
 -----------------------------
-- EDA involveed the exploring of the Data to answer some questions about the Data such as:
+- EDA involved the exploring of the Data to answer some questions about the Data such as:
   1. What is the Attrition Rate to Total Number Of Employee?
   2. What is the Attrition Rate by Department?
   3. What is the Attrition Rate by Educational Field?